15 Holiday Foods for Cats to Avoid

 If you notice symptoms of lower or higher body temperature, difficulty breathing, incoordination, diarrhea, vomiting, lethargy, trembling in your cat - these could be signs of severe food toxicity and could be life threatening.
 Please contact your veterinarian immediately - PAZ has four locations in Austin.

-15 Toxic Human Foods for Your cat
+15 Toxic Human Foods for Your Cat

 kale, spinach, chard, and collard greens